Flash162011/noxen-HookForge/README.md

 HookForge extends the original Noxen platform with advanced runtime interception capabilities, allowing security testers and researchers to inspect, modify, and manipulate Android application behavior in real time.

+It allows an enhanced runtime interception framework for Android applications that enables Burp-like runtime analysis and manipulation directly at the Java method layer.

 Unlike traditional network proxies, HookForge operates inside the application process using Frida, enabling interception of Java methods, Android components, authentication workflows, device binding operations, cryptographic functions, and application business logic.

 ---